baden03/annual-archive/readme.txt

 == Changelog ==

+= 1.4.9 =
+* tested with WordPress 4.7.3
+* updated links to https

 = 1.4.8 =
 * added post_type filter
-* tested with WordPress 4.6
+* tested with WordPress 4.7

 = 1.4.7 =
 * added backup shortcode ‘arcpromat’ incase of shortcode conflict with ‘archives’